 You will not want to waste your money on poorly-made brush pens with brush nibs that will fray easily with just a few uses.
-Let me help you find the best brush pens for calligraphy that are truly worth your money.
+Let me help you find the right brush pens for hand lettering that are truly worth your money.

 - 1. Tombow Fudenosuke Brush